|Nutrition Facts (per serving)|

 How to Use a Home Oven

-- This kind of pizza is best baked in a true pizza oven, but if your oven can't reach 800 degrees, the next best thing is to position your oven rack in the second-highest slot, put a cast iron pan (12" or larger) upside down on the rack, and crank the oven to the max.
+- This kind of pizza is best baked in a true pizza oven, but if your oven can't reach 800 F, the next best thing is to position your oven rack in the second-highest slot, put a cast-iron pan (12 inches or larger) upside-down on the rack, and crank the oven to the max.
 When the oven and pan reach their max temperature, switch the oven to broil, then slide the pizza onto the preheated iron surface.